particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ---
-title: Migrating to Basic Plan
+title: Migrating to Basic/Plus Plan
 columns: two
 layout: commonTwo.hbs
-description: Migrating to basic plan
+description: Migrating to basic/plus plan
 includeDefinitions: [api-helper, api-helper-extras]
 ---

 # {{title}}

-When you've reached the limits of the free plan, it's time to upgrade to the basic plan.
+When you've reached the limits of the free plan, it's time to upgrade to the basic/plus plan.

 *The basic plan was formerly known as the growth plan*.